adrianyoungquist/geneticAlgorithmNetworkHamiltonian/README.md

 generations of models as the genetic algorithm converges on a region of parameter space that produces maximal fibril yield for 2-ribbon type amyloid fibril structures.
 To give an idea of run time, this main function runs in under 10 minutes on a 2019 MacBook Pro with a 2.4 GHz 8-Core Intel Core i9 processor and 64 GB of RAM.
+Users who wish to apply the genetic algorithm toward developing network Hamiltonian models for a particular graph structure of interest should use main.R script as a guide for developing their script, and also modify fibril_assay.R so that it determines membership in in the user's graph structure of interest.

 Code written by Gianmarc Grazioli